pravarkumar/Quiz1/Todays_work.md

-CS293 : Finish all the assignments
+CS293 : Finish all the assignments (exam format) (Extensive very high priority)

 CS213 : Do tut && Learn any theory required you get across while doing tuts (tut 1->4) + do leetcode ask chatgpt which questions do come from there
+(Extensive very high in priority)

-CS228 : 2025 tut 1,2,3 + proofs revise
+CS228 : 2025 tut 1,2,3 + proofs revise + also current ps finish

-CS230 : 2025 Quiz1 + 2025 Midsem + see Kohavi, Jha - Switching and Finite Automata Theory all the sections mentioned + our own PS
+CS230 : 2025 Quiz1 + 2025 Midsem + see Kohavi, Jha - Switching and Finite Automata Theory all the sections mentioned + our own PS + also revise what all was taught today like the controller and hardware thingy.

 CS215 : See the reference book and do questions practice today